vobyjs/oby/README.md

 A reaction is similar to an effect, except that it's not affected by suspense.

-- **Note**: this is an advanced function intended mostly for internal usage, you'd almost always want to simply either use a computed or an effect.
+- **Note**: this is an advanced function intended mostly for internal usage, you'd almost always want to simply either use a memo or an effect.

 Interface: